usnistgov/800-63-3/sp800-63a/sec4_ial.md

 2. The CSP SHOULD NOT collect the SSN unless it is necessary for performing identity resolution and cannot be accomplished by collection of another attribute or combination of attributes.

 3. Collection of PII SHALL be limited to the minimum necessary to validate the existence of the claimed identity and associate the claimed identity to the applicant providing identity evidence for appropriate identity resolution, validation, and verification.
+This MAY include attributes that correlate identity evidence to authoritative sources.

 4. The CSP SHALL provide explicit notice at the time of collection to the applicant regarding the purpose for collecting and maintaining a record of the attributes necessary for identity proofing, including whether such attributes are voluntary or mandatory in order to complete the identity proofing transactions and the consequences for not providing the attributes.